Ramonmelod/parking-control/README.md

 psql --host=localhost --username=postgres --port=5432 -d parking_control_db
 ```

 - You can make a post in the endpoint `http://localhost:8080/parking-spot`.
-If you wish use the following Json:
+If you wish use the followings Jsons:

 ```json
 {